hanmajid/react-big-form/README.md

 ## Usage without `yup`

-If you don't want to use `yup`, you can use custom form validator as in the code snippet below.
+If you don't want to use `yup`, you can use custom form validator as shown in the code snippet below.

 ```js
 import React from 'react';